conraid/sitemap/README.md

     -6                          Set the inet6-only to wget.
                                 Connect only to IPv6 addresses.

+    -ssl|--check-ssl            Check if there are duplicate URLs with http and https.

     -vv|--verbose               Print details when crawling with wget.

     --debug                     Set bash to debug mode (-x)